smallfatcat/montecarlo/docs/architecture.md

 ## Overview

-Montecarlo is a casino game application built with a modern, component-based architecture.
+Montecarlo is a casino game application built with a modern, modular architecture.
 The application supports both poker and blackjack games with real-time multiplayer capabilities, plus high-speed simulation features.
+The codebase follows strict readability standards with single responsibility principles and clear separation of concerns.

 ## Architecture Principles

 - **Separation of Concerns**: Each component has a single responsibility
+- **Modular Architecture**: Files limited to 200 lines, functions to 50 lines
 - **Component Composition**: Complex UIs are built from smaller, focused components
 - **Type Safety**: Comprehensive TypeScript usage throughout
 - **Performance First**: Optimized rendering and state management with Web Workers
 - **Accessibility**: Built-in support for screen readers and keyboard navigation
 - **Simulation Speed**: Pure function runners for maximum simulation performance
 - **Real-time Communication**: WebSocket-based multiplayer with authoritative server
+- **Code Quality**: Comprehensive readability standards and documentation

 ## Project Structure